mosip/inji-vci-client-ios-swift/README.md

 - Method: `requestCredential`
 - Request for credential from the providers (credential issuer), and receive the credential back.

 > Note: This method is deprecated and will be removed in future releases.
-Please migrate to `requestCredentialByCredentialOffer()` or `requestCredentialFromTrustedIssuer()` as soon as possible.
+Please migrate to `requestCredentialByCredentialOffer()` or `requestCredentialFromTrustedIssuer()`.

 #### Parameters